Soundwave (app)

-Soundwave is a mobile music-discovery startup founded in 2012.
-Soundwave tracks what songs people are listening to on their smartphones and where in real time.
-Users can plug into different groups of people and locations to view and listen to trending songs.
+Soundwave is a data collection company founded in 2012.
+It collected data on the music users listened to and their location in real-time.
+Users could subscribe to groups and locations to view and listen to relevant and trending songs.
 Soundwave was launched on June 20, 2013.
+Soundwave was acquired by Spotify in January 2016.
+Their former domain name is now registered through a domain privacy service and resolves to an unrelated website.

 History

-Soundwave was founded in November, 2011, by Brendan O'Driscoll and Aidan Sliney in Dublin, Ireland.
-After initial validation studies and customer interviews, the team applied to the National Digital Research Centre Launchpad accelerator program.
-Soundwave received a place in the fifth iteration of the program that began on February 13, 2012.
-During the program, Craig Watson joined the founding team.
+Soundwave was founded in November 2013 by Brendan O'Driscoll and Aidan Sliney in Dublin, Ireland.

-In May 2012, the team was awarded first place as the best start-up to graduate from the accelerator program, having been selected as the winner by a panel of four judges.

 Launch

 Soundwave was launched worldwide on iPhone and Android on June 20, 2013, in fourteen languages.
-It has been downloaded in over 180 countries.
+It was downloaded in over 180 countries.
 An updated version was created to coincide with the launch of iOS 7.

 On July 17, 2014, Soundwave launched Soundwave 2.0, introducing a new music messenger feature.

 Availability

 As of January 2015, Soundwave was available for iOS and Android mobile devices.
-In 2014, Soundwave announced their availability for Android Wear which allowed users to share music to Twitter, view notifications and follow users back on Soundwave.
+In 2014, Soundwave announced its availability for Android Wear which allowed users to share music on Twitter, view notifications, and follow users back on Soundwave.

+Acquisition by Spotify

+In 2016, Soundwave was acquired by Spotify for an undisclosed sum.